py5coding/py5book/content/importing_py5_code.md

     rect(random_int(width), random_int(height), 10, 10)
 ```

-The `# PY5 IMPORTED MODE CODE` comment is important.
-It is a marker to signal an
+The extra `# PY5 IMPORTED MODE CODE` comment is important.
+It is a marker to
-import hook added by py5 that this module contains py5 code written in Imported
+signal an import hook added by py5 that this module contains py5 code written in
-Mode.
-This Python module will be imported slightly differently, enabling the
+Imported Mode.
+This Python module will be imported slightly differently,
-Imported Mode code to work correctly by an Import Mode py5 Sketch.
+enabling the Imported Mode code to work correctly by an Import Mode py5 Sketch.

 This `helper_functions` library can be imported much like any other Python
 module and used in a Sketch: